jawi/netmon/README.md

 Netmon requires the following build dependencies:

 - libmnl (1.0.4 or later);
+- cnats (1.8.0 or later);
-- libmosquitto (1.5.5 or later);
+- libprotobuf-c-dev (1.2.0 or later);
 - libyaml (0.2.1 or later).

-In addition, you need to compile it with a compiler that supports PTHREADS, such as GCC or Clang.
+In addition, you a libc implementation that supports PTHREADS, such as glibc.

 Since netlink functionality is used, netmon will only compile under Linux.